Stopping power: Dynamics of bullets

 A bullet will destroy or damage any tissues which it penetrates, creating a wound channel.
 It will also cause nearby tissue to stretch and expand as it passes through tissue.
 These two effects are typically referred to as permanent cavity (the track left by the bullet as it penetrates flesh) and temporary cavity, which, as the name implies, is the temporary (instantaneous) displacement caused as the bullet travels through flesh, and is many times larger than the actual diameter of the bullet.
 These phenomena are unrelated to low-pressure cavitation in liquids.

-The degree to which permanent and temporary cavitation occur is dependent on the mass, diameter, material, design and velocity of the bullet.
+The degree to which permanent and temporary cavitation occurs is dependent on the mass, diameter, material, design and velocity of the bullet.
 This is because bullets crush tissue, and do not cut it.
-A bullet constructed with a half diameter ogive designed meplat and hard, solid copper alloy material may crush only the tissue directly in front of the bullet.
+A bullet constructed with a half-diameter ogive designed meplat and hard, solid copper alloy material may crush only the tissue directly in front of the bullet.
 This type of bullet (monolithic-solid rifle bullet) is conducive to causing more temporary cavitation as the tissue flows around the bullet, resulting in a deep and narrow wound channel.
 A bullet constructed with a two diameter, hollow point ogive designed meplat and low-antimony lead-alloy core with a thin gilding metal jacket material will crush tissue in front and to the sides as the bullet expands.
 Due to the energy expended in bullet expansion, velocity is lost more quickly.
 This type of bullet (hollow-point hand gun bullet) is conducive to causing more permanent cavitation as the tissue is crushed and accelerated into other tissues by the bullet, causing a shorter and wider wound channel.
 The exception to this general rule is non-expanding bullets which are long relative to their diameter.
 These tend to destabilize and yaw (tumble) soon after impact, increasing both temporary and permanent cavitation.